-Although advisors know about registration, it is the student's responsibility to become informed and adhere to registration and other graduate policies and procedures.
+Although advisors are knowledgeable about registration, it is the student's responsibility to become informed and adhere to registration as well as other graduate policies and procedures.
 A student's registration will be cancelled if payment of fees is not made by university designated deadlines.
 It is important that the student carefully follows registration payment procedures.